-Sawyer is writing to his strengths and Quantum Night is heavily researched to give it scientific authenticity.
-This includes a number of interludes where Marchuk engages his psychology students about actual psychology experiments well known in the field.
-This is all important to the telling of the story, but does make the book feel at times more like a lecture that a work of fiction.
+Sawyer is writing to his strengths, and Quantum Night is heavily researched to give it scientific authenticity.
+For example, he includes a number of interludes where Marchuk engages his psychology students about actual psychology experiments well known in the field.
+This information is all important to the telling of the story, but makes the book feel at times more like a lecture than a work of fiction.

 But it is engaging and easy to read, so long as one does not ponder too long on the hard science.

 As a near-future fiction, it has lots of signposts and cultural references (Coke Zero) to give the story a familiar milieu.
 However, the many pop culture references that litter the story, from Boy George to Star Trek and beyond, are, at first, quaint, sometimes funny, but after a while start to irritate.
 As a reader of 50 plus years of age, I got most of them, but I suspect many younger readers may not.
 Also, I can’t help but think Sawyer is having a bit of fun with US and Canadian relations and politics.

 If you like your SF hard and close to home, Quantum Night is worth the read.
 And if you want to learn about Utilitarianism, then this is the book for you!

 Overall Rating: 4 out of 5 stars